panglesd/slipshow/docs/editor-setup.rst

 .. note::

-   If you want a simpler setup, and don't need the latest version of slipshow, you can still use the official slipshow extension, installable from the marketplaces.
+   If you want a simpler setup, and don't need the latest version of Slipshow, you can still use the official Slipshow extension, installable from the marketplaces.

 Other editors